 Stitching our Futures is a participatory art project that brings Philadelphians together to learn about the city’s budgetary process and imagine the possibilities of re-allocating funds towards community investment on their own terms.
 Participants were invited to attend a series of online Teach-Ins hosted by artist Phoebe Bachman with grassroots advocates and city representatives speaking about their priorities for the upcoming budget cycle.
 Working through a materially-specific process rooted in the American tradition of quilt-making, these quilted squares will be pieced together to form powerful quilts; a patchwork vision of Philadelphian’s stories of community investment and the place of each individual in the fabric of our city.
 The quilts will be publicly displayed to foster conversations about the city budget and citizen-led priorities.

-Stay tuned for our Advocacy Days in April and June 2021.
+Stay tuned for our Advocacy Days in June 2021.